jason-mares/tactiq/project/identity/heavy-metal.md

 ---

-Heavy Metal® had a fantastic concept: specialize in all-steel custom auto parts that conveyed the dependable strength of steel with the swagger of a rockstar.
-The original brand image relied heavily on 80's heavy metal imagery that began to feel out of place with the company's growing responsibilities…it was time for Metallica to cut their hair.
-A redesign was commissioned to accomplish three goals:
+Heavy Metal, a company specializing in all-steel custom auto parts, had a unique concept to convey the dependable strength of steel with the swagger of a rockstar.
+However, their original brand image heavily relied on 80’s heavy metal imagery which began to feel out of place as the company expanded their offerings.
+In order to mature the brand and establish themselves as an authority in the steel-made aftermarket auto parts industry, a redesign was commissioned with three goals in mind:

-1. Mature the brand with a new logo that works in many applications.
+1. Create a new logo that could be applied across various mediums.
-2. Position the company as an authority of steel-made aftermarket auto parts.
+2. Position the company as a trusted expert in the industry.
-3. Keep the heavy metal soul without selling out.
+3. Preserve the company's heavy metal identity while appealing to a wider audience.